ruzeen/cpanel-github-repo-sync/README.md

 ### Prerequisites

-- A cPanel account with Git Version Control feature enabled.
+- A cPanel account with Git Version Control and SSH Access enabled.
-- A GitHub repository that you want to sync with your cPanel account.
+- A GitHub repository that you want to sync with your cPanel account; you can use this repository as a starting point.

 ### Steps to Sync cPanel Repository with GitHub Repository

 1. **Create a GitHub Repository**: Clone this repository to your local machine and push it to your GitHub account.
 2. **Set Up Git Version Control in cPanel**:
    - Log in to your cPanel account.
+   - Create a new empty directory where you want to clone the GitHub repository.
    - Navigate to the "Git Version Control" feature.
    - Click on "Create" to set up a new repository.
    - Choose "Clone a Repository" and enter the URL of your GitHub repository.
-   - Provide the path to your desired directory in cPanel where the repository will be cloned (existing empty directory).
+   - Provide the path to the directory you created earlier.
    - Click "Create" to clone the repository to your cPanel account.
 3. **Update .cpanel.yml**: